DaveBenham/VenomModules/README.md

 By default the Benjolin Oscillator DAC is configured to use bits 2,4,7 in order to maximize the number of available Rungler patterns.
 There is a module context menu option to use Rob Hordijk's original design of bits 6,7,8.

+Above the Rungler label are eight LEDs representing the shift register bits.
+The DAC LEDs glow bright yellow when high.
+The remaining LEDs glow dim yellow when high.

 #### PATTERN knob
 Controls whether the Rungler repeats a pattern or is chaotic.
 When fully anticlockwise, the Rungler produces an 8 step pattern.
 When fully clockwise it produces a 16 step pattern, with the first 8 steps being a mirror image of the second 8 steps.
 At noon the rungler output is chaotic.